aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 The example will demonstrate how to design `emergent order
 <https://en.wikipedia.org/wiki/Self-organization>`_ using multiple nodes across
 a network, which have limited information about one another.
-Each node will have the ability to link up with another node and act in unison and then unlink and act under their own initiative.
+Each node will have the ability to link up with another node and act in unison and then unlink and act independently.
 The overall unit tactic will continue to work even if only one node remains.

 **Example Background:**